 - you are the victim of a certain crime in the U.S. (for example, domestic violence)

-- you suffered from physical or mental effects of the crime
+- you suffered from physical or mental effects of a crime

-- you helped the police in investigating the crime
+- you helped the police in investigating a crime

 You may qualify for VAWA if:

 - you are married to a U.S. citizen or Lawful Permanent Resident

 - you are the victim of domestic violence